This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Bumblebee Ball Python Color Genetics

-You’ll find the bumblebee ball python’s bold yellow and black colors are the result of interactions between the pastel and spider genes.
+The bumblebee ball python’s stunning yellow and black pattern comes from the interaction of the pastel and spider genes.

 How The Bumblebee Pattern is Created